pnp/powershell/documentation/New-PnPTeamsTeam.md

 Accept wildcard characters: False
 ```

-### ResourceBehaviorOptions
+### -ResourceBehaviorOptions

-To set ResourceBehaviorOptions which accepts multiple values that specify group behaviors for a Microsoft 365 group.
-This will only work when you create a new M365 group, it will not work for existing groups.
+Allows providing ResourceBehaviorOptions which accepts multiple values that specify group behaviors for a Microsoft 365 Group.
+This will only work when you create a new Microsoft 365 Group, it will not work for existing groups.

 ```yaml
 Type: TeamResourceBehaviorOptions